npmccallum/markdown-anchors/README.md

 texts employ traditional versification systems for precise quotation and cross-reference.

-Unlike heading-based references, these anchor systems often ingore structural boundaries.
+Unlike heading-based references, these anchor systems often ignore structural boundaries.
 A single numbered anchor might refer to multiple paragraphs, break mid-sentence, or appear within lists, tables, or other formatted content.
 The anchor markers are overlaid onto the document's logical structure rather than